KeremTAN/Java-Spring/README.md

  * Middle-tier objects can be easily organized.

 #### POJO in Briefly;
-It is an ordinary object that is not subject to any special restrictions.
+&nbsp;  It is an ordinary object that is not subject to any special restrictions.
 The POJO class does not have connections with another class, such as extends, implements.
 POJO file does not require any special classpath.
 It increases the readability and reusability of a Java program.